open-power/snap/hardware/doc/NVMe.md

 ## Remark:

 When reading or writing data from/to DRAM, a data transfer cannot cross a 32MB boundary.
-If required, the transaction needs to be split in two indpendent transactions.
+If required, the transaction needs to be split in two independent transactions.
-The maximum number of blocks per transaction is limited to 65536
+The maximum number of blocks per transaction is limited to 65536.